 Children are also being exposed to a constant barrage of sexual messaging through advertising, social media, gaming and subliminal messaging.

-Students interact with teachers on a regular basis so it’s only natural that when sexual relationships develop teachers may be part of the mix.
+Students interact with teachers on a regular basis so it’s only natural that when sexual relationships develop teachers will be part of the mix.

 A law enforcement official spoke at a real estate conference requesting that association members be required to report agents who may be engaging in or likely to engage in ‘inappropriate’ sex with minors.